reddit/baseplate.go/README.md

 # baseplate.go

-This go project is an adoption from its' Python counterpart called [baseplate.py][baseplate.py].
+This go project is an adaptation from its Python counterpart called [baseplate.py][baseplate.py].
 An introduction, how to test and how to contribute can be found there.

 ## Documentation